There are more similarities between a mass shooter and a terrorist than differences. The main bridge that connects them

 There is no evidence that rampage shooters in the U.S. have been motivated by money to carry out mass shootings.

 - Gender: Historically people who volunteered suicide bombing missions were mainly male, but in recent years the number of women volunteers has increased in the Middle East.
 An example is the Second Intifada in Palestine in September 2000, where a significant amount of women volunteered to be suicide bombers against Israelis.
 Also, following the invasion of Iraq, a substantial number of Iraqi women have also volunteered to partake in suicide bombing mission.

 In contrast, rampage shooters in the United States have been nearly exclusively male.
 There have been incidents such as Latina Williams, who killed two fellow students at Louisiana Technical College and shot herself, and Amy Bishop, who opened fire at a faculty meeting at The University of Alabama in Huntsville, killing three colleagues and wounding three more before being arrested.

 - Mental Disorders: In general research, there is a strong relationship between mental disorders and criminal behavior in the United States.
 Rates of mental illness have been found to be much higher in criminals than in the general population.

 In contrast, researchers haven’t determined if mental health problems are a common characteristic of volunteer suicide bombers.
-Volunteers who participate in suicide bombing are believed to be rational people who are not suffering any mental illness.
+Volunteers who participate in suicide bombing are believed to be rational people who are not suffering from any mental illness.
 Terrorist organizations like Hamas, Hezbollah, and al-Aqsa Martyrs Brigade recruit and sponsor a significant number of volunteers, but they claim not to rely on mentally ill volunteers.
 Their reason is that the mentally ill would be unreliable and ineffective killers, and would not be ideal for their purposes.

 However, the mental illness difference between rampage shooters and volunteer suicide bombers may reflect cultural difference than individual ones.
 Diagnoses of mental disorders are subjective and based on the context of the situation.
 It’s possible that volunteer suicide bombers are assumed to be mentally fit in the Middle East, but in the states, doctors may diagnose them with a mental disorder.